 Simple English definitions for legal terms

-Read a random definition: determination letter
+Read a random definition: inner cabinet

 A chantry is a special church service that used to be held for someone who had died.
 The person who founded the chantry would pay for a priest to say Mass for the soul of the deceased.
 Sometimes, a chapel or part of a church would be set aside for this purpose.
 This practice was stopped in England in the 16th century.